eto-ai/rikai/docs/numpy.rst

 Automatically tensor conversion for Tensorflow and Pytorch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Semantic types are Tensor convertable
+Semantic types are Tensor convertible
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-How to develop your own tensor-convertable types
+How to develop your tensor-convertible types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~